Federal Highway Administration (FHWA), Department of Transportation (DOT).

-Notice of Limitation on Claims for Judicial Review of Actions by the California Department of Transportation (Caltrans), pursuant to 23 U.S.C.
-327, and the United States National Park Service, Death Valley National Park (NPS).
+Notice of limitation on Claims for Judicial Review of Actions by the California Department of Transportation (Caltrans).

-The FHWA, on behalf of Caltrans, is issuing this notice to announce actions taken by Caltrans and NPS, that are final.
-The actions relate to a proposed highway project, State Route Start Printed Page 22720(SR) 190 in Death Valley National Park near Towne Pass, along 0.6 mile of SR 190 in County of Inyo, State of California.
+The FHWA, on behalf of Caltrans, is issuing this notice to announce actions taken by Caltrans that are final within the meaning of the regulation.
+The actions relate to a proposed highway project on State Route 198 from post mile R11.3/R12.0 and on State Route 216 from post mile R0.0/R2.56 in Tulare County for the Lovers Lane Operational Improvements and Rehabilitation Project.
 Those actions grant licenses, permits, and approvals for the project.

 Start Further Info